 State Commercial Finance Disclosure Laws: A 2026 Plain-English Guide

-Nine states now require commercial finance providers to disclose APR, total cost, and standardized terms before a business borrower signs.
+Eleven states now require commercial finance providers to disclose the cost and standardized terms of an offer — and in some states the APR — before a business borrower signs.
 Here's exactly what each state requires, who is covered, and what borrowers should see on every funding offer.

 States in Force